-NOTE: If a transcript has a retained intron after the NMD stop codon, it is still annotated as NMD, not retained_intron (asterisk in Figure 16).
-This assumes that NMD is not a consequence of a retained intron in the first place in which case it would be retained_intron (diamond in Figure 16).
+NOTE: A transcript with a retained intron after the NMD stop codon, is annotated as NMD (asterisk in Figure 19).
+Unless NMD is a consequence of a retained intron in in which case it would be Retained_intron (diamond in Figure 19).